Fans are asked to show their support for our long-term aspirations

 “Not only would this ensure that Gillingham Football Club have a long-term future at the heart of the community in Medway,” explained the chairman, “such a move would help raise the profile of Medway, gain national and international recognition of the area, and assist in placing this part of South East England firmly on the map for the good and great of everyone.”

-Supporters can show their support by filling in sample letters that are available to either downloaded here now or collect in person from the MEMS Priestfield Stadium as of Saturday morning.
-For those wishing to modify our letter to the Medway Council, supporters can click here to copy and paste the text onto a Word document, where it can be edited.
-These now need to be emailed to firstname.lastname@example.org as opposed to being sent through the post.
+Supporters can show their support by filling in sample letters that are available to either download here now or collect in person from the MEMS Priestfield Stadium as of Saturday morning.
+These can either be emailed to email@example.com or sent to Medway Council Planning Department, Gun Wharf, Dock Road, Chatham, Kent.
+ME4 4TR.

 The closing date for the Local Plan consultation period is Tuesday, April 18.
 Those sending letters in support of the club's aspirations for the Mill Hill site need to supply their name and address in order for their backing to be considered.

 *A video detailing the consultation process can be viewed online at: medway.gov.uk/futuremedway.